IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-02/README.md

-# Lab 3: Deploy Postgres via Operator
+# Execise 2: Deploy Postgres via Operator

 In this lab you'll deploy Postgres and set up a database which is used by the 'Articles' service.